ksrivastava1/Personal-Website/content/home/experience.md

     date_start: '2020-08-15'
     date_end: ''
     description: |2-
         I am currently interested in problems in algebraic geometry and machine learning.
 I am curious about how machine learning can be used in algebraic geometry and number theory to inform conjectures and guide research; I am also interested in thinking about how tools from algebraic geometry can be used to solve problems in machine learning and data completion.
-I am also doing a graduate minor in Computer Science.
+I am doing a graduate minor in Computer Science.

   - title: BSc in Mathematics
     company: University of Illinois at Urbana-Champaign